Anna Borg

 Anna Guðmundína Guðrún Borg (née Borgþórsdóttir; 30 July 1903 – 14 April 1963) was a Danish-Icelandic actress of stage and screen and autobiographer.
 The daughter of the Icelandic actress Stefanía Guðmundsdóttir, she grew up in a household where theatre was part of her daily life and began acting at age nine.
 Borg joined the Royal Danish Theatre in 1928, portraying strong and pure female characters, and also performed in the Dagmar Theatre and the National Theatre of Iceland.
 She and 11 other people were killed in an aeroplane accident near Oslo in April 1963 and her memoirs were published posthumously the following year.
 Borg was a recipient of the Ingenio et arti theatre award, the Tagea Brandt Rejselegat, the Läkerol's Culture Award and the Teaterkatten.

 Early life and education

-On 30 July 1903, Borg was born in Reykjavík, Iceland, the fourth child of the actress Stefanía Guðmundsdóttir and the barrister Borgthór Jósefsson.
+Borg was born on 30 July 1903 in Reykjavík, Iceland, the fourth child of the actress Stefanía Guðmundsdóttir and the barrister Borgthór Jósefsson.
 As was the case with many children of actors in Iðnó, she was raised in a household where the theatre was part of her day-to-day life.
 Because Borg could not receive an education in theatre in Reykjavík, she was sent to Copenhagen to study at the Det Kongelige Teaters elevskole at the request of the theatre director Adam Poulsen and was educated by the actor Poul Reumert.
 She initially struggled with speaking Danish but was offered further schooling because of her talent.
 Borg graduated from the theatre in 1928, becoming one of the first Icelanders to do so.